smartdevicelink/sdl_hmi_integration_guidelines/docs/SDL/OnAppPermissionChanged/index.md

 ## OnAppPermissionChanged

+Type
-Type: Notification
+: Notification

+Sender
-Sender: SDL
+: SDL

+Purpose
-Purpose: Inform HMI that permissions have changed for a specified application.
+: Inform HMI that permissions have changed for a specified application.

 Notification from SDL to HMI occurs when application permissions were changed.
 If no permission specified means that application was dissallowed and has to be unregistered.